 Human beings are creatures of habit.
 Many of our actions are repetitive and require little conscious thought or effort.
-However, according to a new study, by predicting our behavior we can actually reinforce good habits and break bad ones.
+However, according to a new study, by predicting our behaviour we can actually reinforce good habits and break bad ones.

 The study by INSEAD Assistant Professor of Marketing Pierre Chandon and four US-based Marketing professors is called ‘When Does the Past Repeat Itself?
 The Role of Self-Prediction and Norms.’